Jerome Ambro

-Jerome Anthony Ambro, Jr. (June 27, 1928 – March 4, 1993) was an American politician and a member of the United States House of Representatives for New York from 1975 to 1981.
+Jerome Anthony Ambro, Jr. (June 27, 1928 – March 4, 1993) was an American military veteran and politician who served three terms as a member of the United States House of Representatives for New York from 1975 to 1981.

 Biography

 Ambro's father was New York assemblyman Jerome G. Ambro.
 Born in Brooklyn, New York, he attended Brooklyn public elementary schools and graduated from Grover Cleveland High School, Queens, New York, in 1946.
 Ambro earned a B.A. from New York University in 1955.
 He was married on June 11, 1955, to Helen McCooey, with whom he had three children, Cathleen Ambro DeRolf, David Ambro and Richard Ambro.
 His second wife was Antoinette Salatto.

 Career

+Military service

-Ambro served in the United States Army as a member of the Military Police from 1951 to 1953 where he attained the rank of sergeant.
+During the Korean War, Ambro served in the United States Army as a member of the Military Police from 1951 to 1953 where he attained the rank of sergeant.

+Early political career

 Ambro served the town of Huntington as a budget office and purchasing and personnel director from 1960 to 1967.
 Later, he served on the Suffolk County, New York Board of Supervisors from 1968 to 1969.
 From 1968 to 1974 he served four terms as Supervisor for the town of Huntington.
 He was simultaneously chairman of Huntington's Urban Renewal Agency, as well as president of Freeholders and Commonalty of the Town of Huntington.

 In 1970, Ambro challenged Basil Paterson for the Democratic nomination for Lieutenant Governor of New York, but was defeated in the primary election.